annasadka/challenge_portfolio_annasadka/README.md

 ### Subtask 1
 <details>
 <summary> Click here.
-You won't regret it! :wink:</summary><br>
+You won't regret it! :wink:</summary>
-Short course on SQL basics
-In github, list the operators/queries you have learned. <br>
+<h4>Short course on SQL basics.
+In github, list the operators/queries you have learned.</h4>

 <ul>
 <li><b>SELECT</b> - extracts data from a database</li>